move-elevator/gitlab-ci-templates/README.md

 # GitLab-CI Templates

-This repository provides useful templates for reusable GitLab-CI jobs.
+This repository provides useful templates for reusable GitLab-CI jobs in [move:elevator](https://www.move-elevator.de/) projects.
+It is not meant to be used anywhere else.

-## Installation
+## 🔥 Installation

 See [.gitlab-ci.yml.dist](.gitlab-ci.yml.dist) for an example GitLab-CI configuration.